orsonteodoro/gcf2/README.md

 script, or place it directly in the bashrc.
 Per-package environment variables are used to control *FLAG filtering.

+### Environment variables

+The following can added to make.conf be applied as global defaults for the bashrc.

+* FORCE_PREFETCH_LOOP_ARRAYS -- Force use of GCC so that -fprefetch-loop-arrays is utilized
+* USE_THINLTO -- Use ThinLTO as the default LTO linker for @world
+* USE_GOLDLTO -- Use Gold as the default LTO linker for @system and/or @world

+The bashrc will prioritize ThinLTO over GoldLTO.
+This can be controlled with use-gold.conf, use-thinlto.conf, disable-gold.conf, disable-thinlto.conf.
+Some packages will not build with ThinLTO so fall back to either Gold LTO, BFD LTO, or no LTO in that order.

+### Per-package environment variables

 The following can be added to the package.env per package-wise to control
 bashrc: